 - Health care and social assistance

-Bungendore has one primary school with numerous other school options in the nearby town of Queanbeyan.
+Bungendore has one primary school: Bungendore Public School.
+There are numerous other educational options in the nearby town of Queanbeyan.

 The town offers numerous specialty shops and you can discover art, craft and antique shops in the Bungendore Village Square.
 There is an IGA supermarket, Biscottis Delicatessen and the Food Lovers Market.